-The 2021 Rolex Monte-Carlo Masters has just ended, where Greek tennis player Stefanos Tsitsipas won for the first time in his career, succeeding Fabio Fognini, who won the tournament in 2019.
+Last year in 2021 Rolex Monte-Carlo Masters Greek tennis player Stefanos Tsitsipas won for the first time in his career, succeeding Fabio Fognini, who won the tournament in 2019.

 The success of the Monte-Carlo Masters has always depended on the talent of those who ply their rackets in this special corner of the Côte d’Azur.
 But who are they?
 HelloMonaco provides you with an exclusive Hall of Fame of the most successful and renowned players of all time.

 Reginald and Lawrence Doherty: all-stars of the early Amateur era